FAQs and Contact

 How can individuals help?

-1 Sign up to our mailing list – we won’t bother you very often, but you will hear news of significant events, progress, our launch and regular updates once we do kick off.
+2 Sign up to our mailing list – we won’t bother you very often, but you will hear news of significant events, progress, and future plans.

-2 Please “tell a friend” about our campaign!
-We have no marketing budget, so are relying on word of mouth to spread the news.
-Please forward a link to our site to those you think will find us of interest.
+4 Please “tell a friend” about our campaign!
+We have no marketing budget, so rely on word of mouth to spread the news.
+Please forward a link to this site to those you think will find us of interest.

-How can football supporter associations, campaign groups or organisations help?
+How can football clubs, supporter associations, campaign groups or organisations help?

 Please consider whether you are willing: